 If you’re not already running several businesses from your dorm room, Firestarter, we’d be surprised.
-You’re the type to always be looking for opportunity, running schemes, and making as much money as possible with the least effort.
-We can’t fault you for it—your ease in the business world is enviable, and it pays off.
 But if you haven’t used your talents to start a business in college, there’s no time like the present!

 You get bored quickly if things aren’t challenging, fast-paced, and a little risky.
-It’s important for you to be able to pivot easily.
 With that in mind, look for businesses you can spin up—or fold—quickly.
 Choose anything that allows you to be relatively hands off so that you’re nimble enough to pursue new ideas.

 3 college business ideas for Firestarters